 Yes!
 A short drive to our hotel to check-in and have a quick rest stop, well we were offered a complimentary whisky each on arrival!

 But no rest for the wicked, soon it was time for dinner, this time The Three Chimneys in Colbost.
 Having gained a Michelin Star this year, we were lucky to grab a space.

 Driving in the dark, and slightly concerned that we were going the wrong way down a single track road with lots of spooky sheep by the roadside made this an eventful drive!
 We arrived safely and headed into the cosy restaurant.
 A delicious meal and service, well worth seeking this one out!

 Next day we were up and refreshed ready to drive homeward via Trotternish and the Quiraing in the North-east of Skye.

 It was sad to leave Skye, such a beautiful place and so easy to drive around.
 We'll be back!

 Homeward we got to stop at Loch Garry which looks a bit like the shape of Scotland just as the sun started to set.

 And then a bonus of the Commando Monument at Spean Bridge in the gloaming.

 We had a fabulous time driving about, seeing the scenery and being able to visit some amazing places, and after the excitement of 2 Michelin starred restaurants we settled for fish & chips on the way home - but the chippy had run out of fish!
 No worries as they had everything else still on the menu.

 Many thanks to Europcar for providing us with a car and fuel for our overnight trip!
-The Mini Cooper was a great wee car to drive, it handled the twisty Highland roads very well and was surpisingly spacious & comfortable to sit in – a great way to experience the country.
-Find out more about their Prestige range of cars here.
+The Mini Cooper was a great wee car to drive, it handled the twisty Highland roads very well and was surprisingly spacious & comfortable to sit in - a great way to experience the country.
+Click to find out more about their Prestige range of cars.